helidon-io/helidon/messaging/README.md

 mapping failure as exhausted after its initial attempt so `await()` always terminates; with `FAIL`, leave the transport delivery available for redelivery so the connector can map it again.

+For a partially mapped native batch, pass a root-aligned `BatchDeliveryException`: use `FAILED` or `INDETERMINATE` for unmappable items and `NOT_ATTEMPTED` for mapped siblings that have not reached application handlers.
+Never mark an undispatched item `SUCCEEDED`.
+The runtime settles the failed subset first.
+Successful `DROP` or dead-letter settlement then releases the `NOT_ATTEMPTED` subset into normal dispatch; `FAIL` or failed dead-letter routing terminates before those deferred items run.
+Terminal batch outcomes remain aligned to the original retained batch so connectors can settle native records by original index.

 A normal return from `await()` may mean normal handler completion, `DROP`, or successful dead-letter delivery; all are settled runtime outcomes and the complete source delivery may then be committed.
 The conservative outline above abandons the complete transport batch on failure.
 A connector that supports partial settlement may align a